 "There were 14 different open source organizations to choose from," explains Pan.
 "Each proposed different tasks, not all coding and not all very complex.
 I chose Haiku, an organization that is developing an operating system.
 Like a Haiku, they want their product to be simple and elegant."
-Haiku is an open source operating system born out of the ashes of an operating system from the late 1990s called BeOS, which was develfrom Menlo Park.
+Haiku is an open source operating system born out of the ashes of an operating system from the late 1990s called BeOS, which was developed by a company named Be Inc. from Menlo Park.
 Haiku has participated in the Google Code-In project since it started in 2010.

-Before tackling the more difficult coding tasks during the eight-weeklong competition, Pan took on beginner projects, such as designing a company T-shirt and creating a PowerPoint outreach presentation that she and put them together to build the operating system.
+Before tackling the more difficult coding tasks during the eight-week-long competition, Pan took on beginner projects, such as designing a company T-shirt and creating a PowerPoint outreach presentation that she showed to her Miramonte club.
+She also took files from different places and put them together to build the operating system.
 "I was not exposed to that before; a lot of the struggles came from the fact that the instructions were not really specific for my Mac," she said, "but the mentors were really helpful and after that first learning curve, everything became a lot smoother."